On the rationality problem for low degree hypersurfaces: Introduction

 \subsection{Hypersurfaces}

 A particularly interesting class of varieties for the rationality problem are smooth projective hypersurfaces $X\subset \CP^{N+1}_k$ of degree $d$ and dimension $N$ over a field $k$.
-The interesting range for the problem is when $d \leq N + 1$, in which case $X$ is Fano and, consequently, rationally chain connected, see \cite{campana,KMM}.
+The interesting range for the problem is when $d \leq N + 1$, in which case $X$ is Fano and thus rationally chain connected by \cite{campana,KMM}.

 If $2^{d!}\leq N+1$ and $k=\C$, then $X$ is unirational, see \cite{BR,HMP}.
-If $d=N+1$ and $k=\C$, then $X$ is irrational (in fact birationally rigid) by a theorem of de Fernex \cite{deF1,deF2}, which builds on earlier results in low dimensions by Iskovskikh--Manin \cite{IM} and Pukhlikov \cite{Pu1,Pu2}.
+If $d=N+1$ and $k=\C$, then $X$ is irrational (in fact birationally rigid) by a theorem of de Fernex \cite{deF1,deF2}, which extends earlier results by Iskovskikh--Manin \cite{IM} and Pukhlikov \cite{Pu1,Pu2}.
 If $k=\C$ and $X\subset \CP^{N+1}_\C$ is very general of degree $d\geq 2\lceil \frac{N+3}{3} \rceil$, then it is not ruled and hence not rational by a theorem of Koll\'ar \cite{kollar}.
 Under the slightly weaker bound $d\geq 2\lceil \frac{N+2}{3}\rceil$, Totaro \cite{totaro} showed that such hypersurfaces do not admit a decomposition of the diagonal, hence are neither stably nor retract rational, nor $\A^1$-connected.
-This used \cite{CTP,voisin}.
+This used \cite{voisin,CTP}.
 Totaro's result was improved in \cite{Sch-JAMS}, where the same result under the logarithmic bound $d\geq \log_2N+2$, $N\geq 3$ and over fields of characteristic $\neq 2$ was proven; a similar bound holds in characteristic 2 by \cite{Sch-torsion}.

 The logarithmic degree bound in \cite{Sch-JAMS} is equivalent to $N\leq 2^{d-2}$.
 In the case of stable rationality over fields of characteristic zero, Moe \cite{Moe} used the methods from \cite{NS,KT,NO} to improve this logarithmic bound by a factor $(d+1)/4$ to cover the cases $N\leq (d+1)2^{d-4}$.
 This paper generalizes Moe's result as follows: